Norway in the Eurovision Song Contest 2017: At Eurovision

-The Eurovision Song Contest 2017 took place at the International Exhibition Centre in Kyiv, Ukraine and consisted of two semi-finals on 9 and 11 May and the final on 13 May 2017.
-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progressed to the final.
-Norway was required to be ranked among the top ten entries from their respective semi final in order to compete in the final.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 31 January 2017, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
-Norway was placed into the second semi-final, which was held on 11 May 2017, and was scheduled to perform in the second half of the show.
+On 31 January 2017, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+Norway was placed into the second semi-final, to be held on 11 May 2017, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2017 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
-Originally, Norway was set to perform in position 13, following the entry from Croatia and before the entry from Switzerland.
+Norway was set to perform in position 12, following the entry from Croatia and before the entry from Switzerland.
 However, following Russia's withdrawal from the contest on 13 April and subsequent removal from the running order of the second semi-final, Norway's performing position shifted to 12.

+In Norway, the two semi-finals and the final were broadcast on NRK1 with commentary by Olav Viksmo-Slettan.
+An alternative broadcast of the final was also televised on NRK3 with commentary by the hosts of the NRK P3 radio show P3morgen Ronny Brede Aase, Silje Reiten Nordnes and Markus Ekrem Neby.
+The second semi-final and final were also broadcast via radio on NRK P1 with commentary by Ole Christian Øen.
+NRK1 Tegnspråk broadcast the three shows interpreted in International Sign for the deaf and sign language users.
+The Norwegian spokespersons, which announced the top 12-point score awarded by the Norwegian jury during the final, were Marcus and Martinus.